 Dr. Anna Kahler

 My current focus is on finding optimized runtime parameters for GROMACS on GPU and CPU clusters.
-So far, I have blogged about Multi-GPU Gromacs Jobs on TinyGPU, the performance of GROMACS on Intel Xeon Ice Lake vs. NVIDIA A100, A40, and GROMACS performance on different GPU types.
-New posts about GROMACS performance on modern GPU hardware, ARM architectures, and AMD CPUs are still in progress.
+So far, I have blogged about Multi-GPU GROMACS Jobs on TinyGPU, the performance of GROMACS on Intel Xeon Ice Lake vs. NVIDIA A100, A40, and GROMACS performance on different GPU types.
+There is a new post about GROMACS2024 on modern GPU hardware.
+Posts about GROMACS performance on ARM architectures and AMD CPUs are still in progress.

 I am also helping users with difficult simulation setups and some of these support cases are briefly summarized: Multi GPU setup in GROMACS for large simulation, Non-default REMD setup with GROMACS on multi GPU, and The power of modern GROMACS versions on modern hardware.